Open-Attestation/open-attestation-cli/README.md

 # TradeTrust (CLI)

-This CLI tool in the [TradeTrust CLI](https://github.com/tradetrust-tt/tradetrust-cli) repository turns .json documents into any open-attestation verifiable documents.
+This CLI tool in the [TradeTrust CLI](https://github.com/TradeTrust/tradetrust-cli) repository turns .json documents into any TradeTrust verifiable documents.
 It applies the OpenAttestation algorithm to produce a hash of the json document and then creates a file with the data and proof of integrity.

 ## Installation

 ### Binary

-To install the binary, simply download the binary from the [CLI release page](https://github.com/Open-Attestation/open-attestation-cli/releases) for your OS.
+To install the binary, simply download the binary from the [CLI release page](https://github.com/TradeTrust/tradetrust-cli/releases) for your OS.

 > We are aware that the size of the binaries must be reduced and we have tracked the issue in [Github](https://github.com/Open-Attestation/open-attestation-cli/issues/68).
 We hope to find a solution in a near future and any help is welcomed.